Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EeYyKTOE5mQ.md

 ### Transcript

-> get it strange creature mounts yeah you i'm trying to find a good warcraft, wow mount reference here but i didn't play wow enough i never played but you you could mount one of the creatures at one point jace that's not safe for work okay
+> get it strange creature mounts yeah you I'm trying to find a good warcraft, wow mount reference here but I didn't play wow enough I never played but you you could mount one of the creatures at one point jace that's not safe for work okay